 In California, forced sex charges aren’t limited to acts involving rape with a penis but can also include acts of oral copulation by force or fear or an act of non-consensual sexual penetration with an object.
 Forcible penetration with a foreign object is a sex crime under California Penal Code section 289 (PC), and the offense carries serious criminal penalties, including mandatory sex offender registration.

 Penetration With a Foreign Object Definition

-So, for example, if a frat house inserts a bottle into a passed out pledge’s anus as part of a hazing ritual, that would be sexual assault with a foreign object, even if the incident was not explicitly sexual in nature.
-Additionally, if a woman inserted a dildo into a mentally challenged woman’s vagina and the victim was considered too mentally incompetent to consent to a sexual act, it would be a violation of the law even if no outright force was used.
-The same would also be true if the woman inserted a dildo into a woman under 18, who is still considered a child who is not mature enough to consent under the state’s statutory rape laws.
+The legal definition of forcible penetration is broad, and this law has many applications.
+If a frat member inserts a bottle into a passed out pledge’s anus as part of a hazing ritual, that would be sexual assault with a foreign object, even if the incident was not explicitly sexual in nature.
+Additionally, if a person inserted a dildo into the vagina of someone considered too mentally incompetent to consent to a sexual act, it would be a violation of the law even if no outright force was used.
+Similarly, sexually penetrating an intoxicated person with a foreign object is illegal if the individual was considered too drunk or high to consent.
+The same would also be true if someone inserted a dildo into the anus of someone under 18, who is still considered too young to consent under the state’s statutory rape laws.

-If you believe you are under investigation for any sex crime including rape with a foreign object, do not speak to police or your the alleged victim without your criminal defense lawyer present.
-Please call Peter M. Liss at (760) 643-4050 for more information and to schedule a free initial consultation to discuss your case.
+If you have been accused of violating 289 (PC), please call attorney Peter M. Liss at (760) 643-4050 for more information and to schedule a free initial consultation to discuss your case.

 Creative Commons Image by yabrembre02